Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![In the left pane of the ContosoExistingRG blade, Overview is selected.
 In the top menu, the Refresh button is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image137.png "ContosoExistingRG blade")

-## Exercise 8: Setup European Web App Tier Instance
+## Exercise 8: Setup European web app tier Instance

 As Contoso Financial expands into Europe, they need to handle the additional growth while maintaining the same application performance.
 While to fully support global scale, there are pieces of the application that will need to be refactored, as you have been asked to setup a secondary region for the Front-end Web App Tier in the Azure North Europe region.